Dying in Place

 +$450

-2. Conduct an initial assessment of the patient’s condition, home environment and care needs
+2. Conduct an initial assessment of the client’s condition, home environment and care needs

 3. Enable eHealth & authorise healthcare providers to review the medical records